This article aims to help you based on my project management background and organizational skills learned in the corporate world.

-Before computers were used for communication, people used to get together at community gatherings to discuss public affairs and to make plans for social activities.
+Before computers were used for communication, people used to get together at community gatherings to discuss public affairs and make plans for social activities.

 Today, with email, instant messaging, texting, and other methods of group communication that computer technology provides, people don’t need to leave the house or office any longer for community or company meetings.

-The technology makes it so easy to communicate that people use it to share messages on social media sites and to send info via global mailing lists instead of getting together in real life.
+The technology makes it so easy to communicate that people use it to share messages on social media sites and send info via global mailing lists instead of getting together in real life.

-Awkward Silence During Lull in the Conversation
+Awkward Silence With a Lull in Conversation

-Have you ever experienced those awkward moments when there is a lull in the conversation?
-When all of a sudden nobody seems to have anything further to say?
+Have you ever experienced those awkward moments when there is a lull in the conversation?—when all of a sudden, nobody seems to have anything further to say?

 Whatever you think of to break the silence doesn't even have to be the same subject.
-Most people don't even notice that the subject has changed.
-And they just continue along the new thought path.
-I wonder if I'm the only one who knows what just happened when I do that?
+Most people don't even notice that the subject has changed, and they just continue along the new thought path.
+I wonder if I'm the only one who knows what just happened when I do that.

 Techniques for a Meaningful Face-to-Face Conversation